Kevin Stevens (rugby league): Playing career

 Stevens made his first grade debut for Easts in 1974, and was a member of the 1975 premiership-winning side, where Easts thrashed St George 38–0.
-Stevens' later career was threatened by a series of knee injuries, forcing him to play as a prop in reserve grade in 1980 when Jack Gibson's decision to bring him to Parramatta drew much criticism.
+That same year, he competed at lock in the mid-week four-quarter Amco Cup final, winning 17-7 over the Parramatta Eels.
+A versatile player & quite accurate with goal kicking duties generally, his career later was threatened by a series of knee injuries, forcing him to play as a prop in reserve grade in 1980 when Jack Gibson's decision to bring him to Parramatta drew much criticism.
 After missing the semi-finals with an elbow injury, Stevens was a valuable member of Parramatta's maiden grand final victory over Newtown in 1981.